Friday, October 14, 2016

 With a Treasury agent named Ray King (J.K.
 Simmons-Spider-Man trilogy, Whiplash, Zootopia) hot on his trail and his financial consulting co-worker, Dana (Anna Kendrick-50/50, Pitch Perfect, Into the Woods) getting roped in to helping Christian stop a group of criminals out to kill her, he starts to uncover the truth about a discrepancy involving millions of dollars.
 Let the bodies hit the floor.

-The film also stars Jon Bernthal (Fury, Daredevil, The Punisher) as Brax, Jean Smart (The Brady Bunch Movie, The Odd Couple II, Youth in Revolt) as Rita Blackburn, Jeffrey Tambor (The Larry Sanders Show, Hellboy, Arrested Development) as Francis Silverberg, John Lithgow (3rd Rock from the Sun, Shrek, Rise of the Planet of the Apes) as Lamar Black, and Cynthia Addai-Robinson (Law and Order, Spartacus, Arrow) as Marybeth Medina.
+The film also stars Jon Bernthal (Fury, Daredevil, The Punisher) as Brax, Jean Smart (The Brady Bunch Movie, The Odd Couple II, Youth in Revolt) as Rita Blackburn, Jeffrey Tambor (How the Grinch Stole Christmas, Hellboy 1 and 2, Arrested Development) as Francis Silverberg, John Lithgow (3rd Rock from the Sun, Shrek, Rise of the Planet of the Apes) as Lamar Black, and Cynthia Addai-Robinson (Law and Order, Spartacus, Arrow) as Marybeth Medina.

 Overall, The Accountant is a decent thriller, I find it very refreshing to see a character who has a disability kick a lot of ass, and Affleck was a perfect choice for the role.
 What’s also interesting about my full thoughts on the movie is I was, believe it or not, more interested in seeing Ben Affleck calculating his problems in his office more than the action scenes, and I like how they made him a really smart man.